|

 wide array of fibers in ways that are

+often impractical for commercially mass-produced yarns.
 Our use of natural and man-made fibers

 is not bound by the requirements of mass production.
 Angora, Alpaca,